DylanRowe4/google_trends/README.md

-# Script to pull googel trends from pytrends API for Manchester United Football Club.
+Script to pull google trends from pytrends API for Manchester United Football Club.
 The google trends information is set to locate on the United States specifically for this call.